 Understand that many agents set the guide price low to create interest.
 It’s wise to go into an auction expecting the opening bid to rise by at least 20 percent.

 As a rule, a home is worth whatever the market is willing to pay for it, so be aware that the guide price is just that — a guide.

 It’s also wise to refrain from telling the agent too much about your budget or your eagerness to buy the home.
 Remember the agent wants to make as much on the home as possible.

 Do some research and check the sale prices of comparable homes in the area.
 This will give you an idea of what price guide they were given originally and what they ended up selling for at auction.

-A safe rule on auction day: Hold off bidding until the property reaches reserve.
-This lets you know the lowest price the house is allowed to go for.
+A safe rule on auction day: Hold off bidding until the auctioneer has accepted an opening bid from someone else.
+This lets you know the bid is reasonably close to the reserve price.

 Never reveal what your highest bid is too early.